farukc/AzureIoTHub-TI-CC3200/README.md

    4. Create a "device" in your IoT Hub :

- 2. Modifying necesary lines in "TICC3200_AzureIoTHub_Client.ino"
- 3. Run the code and see that it is sending data to IoT Hub
+ 2.Program your CC3200 to connect your  Azure IoT Hub 1.Modifying necesary lines in "TICC3200_AzureIoTHub_Client.ino" 2.Run the code and see that it is sending data to IoT Hub

 After connecting your IoT Hub in Device Explorer tool, switch to "Management" tab and create a device by clicking "Create" button.
 Clicking "Refresh" button will show your device.
 Right-mouse click on your newly created device and select "Copy connection string for selected device" to have the connection string for this device and put this in "AzureIoTHub.ino" file by finding the line below :